Sarah Tenant-Flowers

 Sarah Tenant-Flowers is an English choral director and educator.
 Her well-known show was BBC Maestro series.
 The Royal Welsh College of Music and Drama considers Tenant-Flowers as one of the "most versatile choral specialists" of England.

 Biography

-Tenant-Flowers's education in the field of music was from the University of Oxford and Durham University.
+Tenant-Flowers' education in the field of music was from the University of Oxford and Durham University.
 She secured a Doctoral degree (PhD) from Durham on a thesis which related to the research of the works of Elisabeth Lutyens, an English composer.
 However, she pursued a career in conducting and arts management.
 She also studied arts administration and conducting at the Roehampton; Sir Charles Groves, Peter Erdei of the Liszt Academy, László Heltay and Alan Hazeldine of the Guildhall were her teachers.